YuanxingLong00/amax.whitepaper/amax.whitepaper-en.md

 ## 1. Introduction
 To address growing user application needs, blockchain technology has evolved from distributed ledger, to smart contract technology that supports all sorts of application logic, through to providing layer-0 and layer-1 SDK technology that facilitates rapid building of new blockchains, and building layer-2 to solve problems that couldn't be solved with layer-1 technology, as well as bi-directional cross-chain technology.

-However, other than promoting security, reliability and decentralization, there hasn't to-date been a single blockchain technology that can sufficiently meet the following requirements:
+However, other than promoting security, reliability and decentralization, to date there hasn't been a single blockchain technology that can sufficiently meet the following requirements:
-- massively parallel processing;
+- massive parallel processing;
-- modularized and extensible; and
+- modularizable and extensible; and
 - customizable and configurable

-Armonia's founding team believes it takes a multichain blockchain platform technology to achieve the above objectives, which can then service every individual and business user globally.
-It is also Armonia's founding team's belief that the to-be-built metaverse will be a truly decentralized, open and multi-chain universe which harbors users, assets, transactions and smart-contract based, mission-critical DApps.
+Armonia's founding team believes it takes a multichain platform technology to achieve the above objectives, which can then service every individual and business user globally.
+Armonia's founding team believes that the to-be-built metaverse will be a truly decentralized, open and multichain universe which harbors users, assets, transactions and smart-contract based, mission-critical DAPPs.

 ## 2. Objectives & Principles
-Armonia is a mother-and-child multichain blockchain platform, wherein Armonia Meta Chain (`AMC`) is the mother chain to all other sovereign Armonia Child Chains (`ACC`).
-AMC is designed to be highly secure and highly performant chain with very low or even zero transaction fees.
+Armonia is a mother-and-child multichain platform, wherein Armonia Meta Chain (`AMC`) is the mother chain to all other sovereign Armonia Child Chains (`ACC`).
+AMC is designed to be a highly secure and highly performant chain with very low or even zero transaction fees.
 It also supports inter-blockchain bridging and mirroring of assets capable of supporting numerous DAPPs to be built on top of the platform.
-Under a multichain architecture, Armonia is poised to support at least one billion users worldwide.
+Under the multichain architecture, Armonia is poised to support at least one billion users worldwide.

 **Core Objectives**
 - To build a unified account and transaction addressing/routing system for the entire Armonia multichain universe;